English and Literature

 Price: $350 plus class fees

-High School World Literature and Composition: This course will cover some sampling of literature from authors around the globe.
+High School Classic Film and Literature: This course will cover some sampling of literature from authors around the globe and will be followed up by watching a classic movie.
 Analytical discussions and Socratic circles will be routine.
 An essay will be written to accompany each piece of literature and a research paper will be required in 2nd Semester.
 We will learn how to write effectively by using a blend of IEW and Lost Tools of Writing techniques.
 Books will be analyzed so the student can recognize genre, theme, literary devices, and motifs.
 Mastery of the 5 paragraph persuasive essay is the main goal of this class.
-Vocabulary worksheets will accompany every piece of literature in order to complement and expand the student's understanding of more advanced words.
-Lastly, we will cover poetry with a poetry pack that I will create.
+Vocabulary accompany this course in order to complement and expand the student's understanding of more advanced words.
+The course will also cover a poetry created by the tutor.

-MS Creative Writing: This course will use “Cover Story,” a creative writing curriculum that focuses on “short stories, poems, non-fiction articles, letters and many other creative pieces over the course of one school year.”
+Middle School Creative Writing: This course will use “Cover Story,” a creative writing curriculum that focuses on “short stories, poems, non-fiction articles, letters and many other creative pieces over the course of one school year.”
 Habakkuk 2:2 reads, “Then the Lord replied, ‘Write down the vision and make it plain on tablets so that a herald may run with it.’”
 Using Creative Writing, this course will encourage students to make their writing clear so that anyone, including themselves, can “run with it” and use it for greater purposes.
 In this class, the students at the end of the year, will be able to compile their creative works into a color printed magazine.
 This will not only give the students a goal to work towards, it will also be a great addition to their college/career resume.
-Students will use their own writings in class to make artwork, do short skits, even write music to show each other how to make their writing clear and creative so that they can turn their writing into another form of art.
-Appearances from guest authors, editors, and publishers, will be added to enhance the creative writing experience.
+Students will use their own writings in class to make artwork, do short skits, even write music to show each other how to make their writings clear and creative so that they can turn their writing into another form of art.